Kickbut101/WindowsGSM.Factorio/README.md

 1. Move **Factorio.cs** folder to **plugins** folder
 1. Click **[RELOAD PLUGINS]** button or restart WindowsGSM
 1. You will still need to [make the map file manually](https://wiki.factorio.com/Multiplayer#Dedicated.2FHeadless_server) and place it in your serverfiles\bin\x64\ folder.
 Name the zip file as \<YourMapName\>_save.zip
+1. Be sure to setup your server settings in the "server-settings.json" file in \servers\1\serverfiles\data directory

 ## Known issues
 Factorio as a whole (not just with windowsGSM) doesn't seem to handoff the process ID.
 So when starting the server it will perpetually be in "Starting" status, instead of "Started".